 Your vehicle may be equipped with an inside rear view mirror with an auto-dimming function.
-The electronic day/night mirror will change from the normal state to the non-glare state when bright lights
+The electronic day/night mirror will change from the normal (high reflective) state to the non-glare

-(glare) reach the mirror.
+(darkened) state when bright lights (glare) reach the mirror.
 When the mirror detects bright light from behind the vehicle, it will automatically adjust (darken) to minimize glare.

-The mirror will automatically return to the normal state whenever the vehicle is placed in R (Reverse) (when the mirror is on) to ensure a bright clear view when backing up.
+The mirror will automatically return to the normal state whenever the vehicle is placed in R (Reverse) to ensure a bright clear view when backing up.